bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 names_that_start_with_c # ["Cox", "Chang"]
 ```

+---

+for: alexa readme slides

 Checkout https://ruby-doc.org/core-2.4.1/Enumerable.html for even more iterative methods

+---

+for: alexa readme slides

 ## Iterating Through Hashes

 As hash contains both a `key` a `value`, we have to specify variables for both of those when we iterate through a hash.

+--

 For example, let's say we'd like to describe in more detail how the Care Bears battle goes:

+---

+for: alexa readme slides

 ```ruby
 bears = {